Theodeus/tuna/README.md

 var tuna = new Tuna(context);
 </pre>

 You need to pass the audio context you're using in your application.
-Tuna will be using it to create it's effects.
+Tuna will be using it to create its effects.

 You create a new tuna node as such: